 An overactive sympathetic nervous system, also known as the body’s fight or flight response is closely linked to fibromyalgia.
-Any perceived threat or stressful situation can trigger the fight of flight response.
 The fight or flight response is designed to help us function in emergency situations.
 It is meant to be a response that only lasts a short time and then turns itself off.
 With fibromyalgia, the fight or flight response gets stuck in the “on” position playing havoc with our body, our emotions and our ability to think clearly.

 Increased activation of the fight or flight response is associated with poor sleep, fatigue, poor cognitive function (brain fog), anxiety and depression.
 Recently researchers have also found a direct correlation between our fight or flight response and fibromyalgia pain.